 A carbon rating agency assesses the quality and risk of individual carbon credits — not the standards that issue them, not the registries that store them.
 Its output is a single rating on a proprietary scale.
 As of 2025–26 the three highest-volume agencies have converged on the same 8-point letter scale: BeZero Carbon, Sylvera, and Calyx Global all rate from AAA to D, with Calyx having moved to that scale in January 2025 to align with the market norm.
-Renoster uses a numeric, model-driven score; Pachama, MSCI's new Carbon Project Ratings product, and a growing list of AI-driven tools each use their own variant of the same idea.
+Pachama, MSCI's new Carbon Project Ratings product, and a growing list of AI-driven tools each use their own variant of the same idea.

 Carbon rating agencies sit between every issuer and every meaningful buyer.
 The methodology behind a single rating shapes the price, eligibility, and reputational risk of a credit for everyone downstream of it.
 That is the structural position Moody's, S&P and Fitch hold in the bond markets.
 The difference is in everything that surrounds them.